ierazo/ierazo.github.io/Machine_Learning_Project.md

   <img title="Test set" alt="Test set" src="./images/MLProject/FigTest1.png" width="45%">
 </p>

-If you notice the y-axis in \ref{fig:sfig1} the loss over evaluation set is in the $1e^10$, which is quite large.
-We evaluated our method against a simple linear regression using SKlearn, by flattening the $16 \times 32$ matrix into just a 384 vector and feeding that as a feature into a linear regression model.
+By looking at the y-axis, we note that the loss over evaluation set is very large, as the scale is over billions; and remains high even for the last epoch (which corresponds to the loss of the test set after training on 500 epochs in the training set).
+We evaluated our method against a simple linear regression using SKlearn, by flattening the **16 x 32** matrix into just a 384 vector and feeding that as a feature into a linear regression model.
 SKlearn's linear regression model had an MSE of 1384, which is a lot lower than our model has performed.
-This could potentially mean that our kernel needs to be larger as the kernel only looks at 1 row in the $16 \times 32$ matrix and the linear regression model looks at all the rows at once.
-Learning a weighted kernel of size 1, maybe too small to encapsulate all the complexities of stock trends.
-In future works we will explore compressing the $16 \times 32$ matrix using unsupervised auto-encoder methods and then feeding that compression through a linear layer to see if we get improved results.
+This could potentially mean that our kernel needs to be larger as the kernel only looks at 1 row in the **16 x 32** matrix and the linear regression model looks at all the rows at once.
+Learning a weighted kernel of size 1 may be too small to encapsulate all the complexities of stock trends.
+In future works we will explore compressing the **16 x 32** matrix using unsupervised auto-encoder methods and then feeding that compression through a linear layer to see if we get improved results.

+Furthermore, it seems we are just experiencing the difficulty of getting accurate results on the forecast of prices for future stocks, which is a well-known phenomenon in the literature.
+As our goal is to create a portfolio, our next step is to use our predictions and to build an optimization model on top of it; such as to optimize the resulting portfolio.
+We still have as goal beating the typical rate of return of Robo-traders/advisors (usually below 5% [11]); and hopefully be close to the performance of the market.